RenrenRihitoRayo/dpl/README.md

 We dont abstract the python types here, you can call its methods and do some stuff with it.
-`set CAPS ["my string"@upper]`
+`set CAPS = ["my string"@upper]`

 ### Truthy Values

-- Any non-empty containers and strings
+- Any non-empty containers and strings.
-- If an int or float is not zero
+- If an int or float is not zero.
 - true (duh)

 ### Falsy Values